Emma-Omo/alx-pre_course/0x01-git/README.md

-My first readme, New read me file
+My first readme, New read me file,so cool